 - Female Pattern Hair Loss

 - Female Pattern Hair Loss is a genetically inherited condition when a woman's hair starts to thin all over the head, this is different from Male Pattern Hair Loss which focusses mainly on the centre of the head.

 - Finasteride (Propecia)

 - Propecia is a treatment for hair loss which comes in 1mg pill form.
-The chemicals in the pill lower the levels of hormones that are designed to shed hair from the scalp causing baldness.
-This treatment has been debated a lot as, although trials have shown that more than half the people that were treated with this drug showed hair growth after approximatly 6 months, it is required that the treatment is kept up constantly (one pill every day) or the scalp will return to its original state.
+The chemicals in the pill lowers the levels of hormones that are designed to shed hair from the scalp causing baldness.
+This treatment has been debated a lot as, although trials have shown that more than half the people that where treated with this drug showed hair growth after approximatly 6 months, it is required that the treatment is kept up constantly (one pill every day) or the scalp will return to its original state.
 Thus it is a very temporary treatment.

 - Flap Surgery